• Skip to primary navigation

 • Guinness - 2 bottles (extra stout)

-• Seasoning - Corned beef and cabbage seasoning, plus salt and pepper.
+• Seasoning - Corned beef seasoning, plus salt and pepper.

 • Coarse Ground Mustard